jupyter/nbclassic/README.md

-# Jupyter Notebook as a Jupyter Server Extension
+# The Classic Jupyter Notebook as a Jupyter Server Extension

 ![Testing nbclassic](https://github.com/jupyterlab/nbclassic/workflows/Testing%20nbclassic/badge.svg)
 [![Documentation Status](https://readthedocs.org/projects/nbclassic/badge/?version=latest)](https://nbclassic.readthedocs.io/en/latest/?badge=latest)

-NBClassic is the classic Jupyter Notebook application (with the classic Javascript interface) running on Jupyter Server.

-This project provides compatibility with the old notebook interface and support during an intermediate transition period to Notebook 7, for users with extensions and other customizations that cannot yet be upgraded to the new version of Notebook.

-In the future, Jupyter frontends like NbClassic and JupyterLab will coexist side-by-side on top of a [Jupyter Server] backend.
-This package makes that
-possible: You can install this package beside an existing JupyterLab or Jupyter Notebook 7 environment, and get the best of both worlds:

-- The newest features from the latest applications
-- Compatibility for older classic extensions and tools that are important to existing workflows, but that cannot yet be converted to the new versions
+*Read the full [NbClassic User Manual here]!*

+The Jupyter Notebook is [evolving to bring you big new features], but it will also break backwards compatibility with many classic Jupyter Notebook extensions and customizations.

+NbClassic provides a backwards compatible Jupyter Notebook interface that you can install side-by-side with the latest versions: That way, you can fearlessly upgrade without worrying about your classic extensions and customizations breaking.

+How does it work?

+Because NbClassic provides the classic interface on top of the new [Jupyter Server] backend, it can coexist with other frontends like JupyterLab and Notebook 7 in the same installation.
+NbClassic preserves the custom classic notebook experience under a new set of URL endpoints, under the namespace `/nbclassic/`.

 ## Basic Usage

 Install from PyPI:

 ```
 > pip install nbclassic
 ```

-This will automatically enable the extension in Jupyter Server.
+This will automatically enable the NbClassic Jupyter Server extension in Jupyter Server.

 Launch directly:

 ```
 > jupyter nbclassic
 ```

+TODO: Add info about side by side installs/usage, etc.
-Alternatively, you can run Jupyter Server and visiting the `/tree` endpoint:
+Alternatively, you can run Jupyter Server and visit the `/tree` endpoint:

 ```
 > jupyter server
 ```

 [Jupyter Server]: https://github.com/jupyter/jupyter_server/
+[evolving to bring you big new features]: https://jupyter-notebook.readthedocs.io/en/latest/migrate_to_notebook7.html
+[NbClassic User Manual here]: https://nbclassic.readthedocs.io/en/latest/